input-output-hk/io-sim/strict-stm/README.md

 # Novel testing / space-leak elimination approach

-The strict interface provides a novel way of testing / eliminating space-leaks which might lurk in `stm` shared mutable variables.
+The strict interface provides a novel way of testing/eliminating space-leaks which might lurk in `stm` shared mutable variables.
 Together with the [`nothunks`] library it was successfully used to eliminate and keep a large system ([`cardano-node`]) space leak free.